 Was I trying to recreate my old team, now that I'd found a project where lack of pace was not an issue?
 It might be a bad way of doing things.
 These were different people.
 Also, I was older now; six years older than Ike and almost eight ahead of Meg.
 I had publications and patents; hell, Lucy was the only one of the three who had a PhD!
 And, strange though it felt to admit it, I was rich, now that the dividends from aGEN had finally been paid out, whereas to the three of them the modest iPlant salary was a godsend.

 And then the aggression...
 Even Lucy, who was a straight-shooter compared to the other two, had physical violence on her record.
 Lucy's interest in neuroscience had begun at sixteen when she first started taking the pill.
 The drug had a profound effect on her.
 It ended a two year struggle in which she'd suffered pronounced menstrual mood-swings; disorienting and embarrassing and deeply frustrating.
 She simply hadn't known that contraceptive pills can sometimes have a dramatic and positive effect on mood.
 Understanding that effect became an obsession.
 Having put only minimal effort to school previously, she immersed herself in projects on the female reproductive cycle and went on to read biology at university.
 But in the months before the pill stabilized her hormones at that permanent, relieving high she'd got into a number of fights, and at one point broken the nose of a boy in her class.
-She had been reprimanded and moved to a different class, and it was blind luck that the incident had not occurred two months later, after her sixteenth birthday, when the consequences would have been much more severe.
+She had been reprimanded and moved to a different class, and it was pure luck that the incident had not occurred two months later, after her sixteenth birthday, when the consequences would have been much more severe.

 Meg and Ike had not been so lucky.
 Meg had been a juvenile delinquent, and had at one point spent a month in a detention center for hitting a man over the head with a beer-bottle.
-She had a second, suspended sentence involving computer intrusion, which had been settled out of court.
+She had a second, suspended sentence involving computer network intrusion, which had been settled out of court.
 And Ike, well...
 I thought back to what had happened two weeks earlier and half-groaned, half chuckled; I really was doing it again; seeking out these destructive streaks in coworkers and... getting too close.

 Meg had called late one evening.